rickballard/CoCivium/docs/cc/00-Poetics/consent_Consent_Poetics.md

 Consent is the music of mutuality—of recognition, risk, and recursive response.

-In Civium, we do not consent once.
+In CoCivium, we do not consent once.
 We consent *again*, and again, and again—each time more fully, more freely, or not at all.

 Let no system claim your Yes unless your soul is still saying it tomorrow.